p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 a configuration considered to be troublesome for managing, but more reliable in long term.

-Embedded state storage is also promised to be available in CyberWay.
-RocksDB is intended to be used as the in-memory storage management component, which intends to be faster than MongoDB.
+Embedded state storage is also available in CyberWay.
+RocksDB is used for the in-memory and in-daemon storage management component that is faster than MongoDB.

 Event Engine
 ------------